Skip to content

 Overview

 Every micro app in Tuvix.js follows a predictable lifecycle.
-The orchestrator calls lifecycle hooks at the appropriate times.
+The orchestrator calls hooks at the appropriate times — you implement them on the module returned to the loader.

 mount

-Called when the micro app's route becomes active (or when it's manually activated).
+Called when the app's route becomes active (or when mountApp() is invoked manually).
+Render your UI into the supplied container.

 ts